-A driver’s MVR is an important snapshot of his driving history and should be reviewed carefully.
-Each driver’s MVR should be reviewed on an annual basis to assure driver’s stay within insurance guidelines for acceptable moving violations, accidents, and non-moving violations within the last 36 month period.
-Drivers that are placed on probation, should have an MVR review every quarter.
-The MVR should also be used to verify information on, both the application and the Certificate of Violations, as well as the Annual Review of Driving Record.
+A driver’s MVR is an important snapshot of his driving history and is reviewed carefully.
+Each driver’s MVR is reviewed on an annual basis to assure driver’s stay within insurance guidelines for acceptable moving violations, accidents, and non-moving violations within the last 36 month period.
+Drivers that are placed on probation, will have an MVR review every quarter.
+The MVR will also be used to verify information on, both the application and the Certificate of Violations, as well as the Annual Review of Driving Record.